Don't put your health on hold.

 - Your insurance information

-A medical provider’s order for the test (This is not required to get tested, however)
+- A physician or provider’s order for the test

 Please note that:

-Results will be available via the Waterbury Hospital Patient Portal 5-7 days after your testing date.
+Results will be available via the Waterbury Hospital Patient Portal.

 An invitation to sign up for the Portal will be provided at time of visit.

-If your results are positive you will also receive a phone call from us.
+If your results are positive you will also receive a phone call from your provider.

 Testing results are usually available within 48 hours.

-If your symptoms get worse please come to the Emergency Department.
+If your COVID-19 symptoms worsen, please come to the Waterbury Hospital Emergency Department.

 The health and safety of our patients, staff and visitors is our top priority and we value the healing quality of patient visitation.
-With the case counts climbing in Greater Waterbury, and out of an abundance of caution, we are instituting a No Visitor Policy at Waterbury Hospital for inpatient and outpatient care and until further notice.
-The following exemptions apply:
+As we are still in a pandemic, we are limiting visitor access to Waterbury Hospital for inpatient and outpatient care to:

 - One support person in Family Birthing Center